deafdudecomputers/PalWorldSaveTools/README.md

 ## Transferring Local Saves to Server
 _read the fix_host_save_readme.txt for instructions and make sure to check the fix_host_save_screenshots for clear images on how to do the instructions properly_
+- Make sure to disable private locks on the "host" chests.
+- If you are trying to use GamePass saves(Xbox Platform), make sure to use XPG save extractor then convert it to json.
+Then reconvert json back to Level.sav.
+Then use the tool.

 ## How to Automatically Delete Player Saves Based on Inactivity
 1. Copy everything from your server (`\Pal\Saved\SaveGames\0\RANDOMSERVERID\`) into the same location within the tool (`PalworldSaveTools\`).